 US fund managers brace for consumer slowdown

-Wall Street expects fourth-quarter earnings growth of 14.7 percent for the S&P 500's consumer discretionary index - below the 17.8 percent consensus from October at the beginning of the fourth quarter, according to data from Refinitiv as of Friday morning.
+Wall Street expects fourth-quarter earnings growth of 14.7 per cent for the S&P 500's consumer discretionary index - below the 17.8 per cent consensus from October at the beginning of the fourth quarter, according to data from Refinitiv as of Friday (Feb 8) morning.

 Shawn Kravetz, Esplanade Capital LLC's chief investment officer, said while the "consumer remains generally robust, most people have had something in their life in the past few months that has given them pause."